-In this Item, tru Independence Asset Management, LLC conducting business as Washington Park Advisors is required to discuss any material changes that have been made to the brochure since the last annual amendment.
+In this Item, tru Independence Asset Management, LLC, conducting business as Washington Park Advisors, is required to discuss any material changes that have been made to the brochure since the last annual amendment.

-Our Brochure dated January 1, 2024, provides information about the qualifications and business practices of Washington Park Advisors.
+Our Brochure dated January 1, 2025, provides information about the qualifications and business practices of Washington Park Advisors.
 The business practices of Washington Park Advisors are substantially the same as represented in this Firm's previous and current years' annual updated Brochures.
-There are no material changes to disclose.